OSU-HPCC/New-User-Tutorial/submitscripts.md

 -	killable: The 'killable' queue is for long running jobs that are unable to use a checkpoint/restart feature.
 The wall time limit is 504 hours (504:00:00).
 Jobs in this queue are subject to being killed, at the discretion of HPCC administrators, for hardware and software issues.

-We also have the following line:
+You may also want to include a line that looks something like this even though we have not included it in this tutorial:

 	#PBS -o myfirstjob.out

 This tells `qsub` to put the output from your job in a text file called `myfirstjob.out`.
 Since you wont be able to see the result on your screen like when you execute commands in the login terminal, `qsub` will put everything that would have been printed to your screen into a text file for you to look at after the job has finished.
 This means you can go do something productive while Cowboy runs your job.
+If you don't give `qsub` an output file name it will automatically put it in a file named according to the job number.
+For this tutorial, we want `qsub` to do the default behavior.

 	#PBS -j oe